kellyrmilligan/react-router-fetch/README.md

 ```

 This module is intended to be a building block for other modules or as a low level part of your application.
-I wanted something simple that was promise based.